kummahiih/pypareto/README.md

 # pypareto
-Pypareto is a Python library for pareto front seaching
+Pypareto is a Python library for pareto front seaching.
 ## Usage
-ComparisonChain.split_by_pareto performs the pareto front split fronts
+ComparisonChain.split_by_pareto performs the pareto front split fronts.

+Currently this works only for unique rows.
+You can add id as the last row (and not sort by it) to work around this restriction.

 Here the None means just inferior value: